 I should mention here, in case you didn’t realize it yet, that you should expect the value of your RV to go down every month, even if you aren’t using it at all.
 And if you are actually using it, and putting significant miles on it, those miles will add to the drop in the expected value of your RV.

 Take Care of Problems That Might Drop Your RV’s Value

 To get ready for pricing discussions with a dealer you want to do your homework and look up the real value numbers on your PC yourself.
 Or you can just ask them to print you a copy of the NADA or KBB numbers for you.
 It doesn’t matter to them because they are assured a profit if they use these numbers themselves.

 These numbers are a ceiling, not a floor.
-There are three kinds of factors that could drop your trade-in value to a level even lower than what is on these web sites, and dealers factor those things in.
-Basic cleanup and repair is part of a dealer's pricing and trade-in plan.
+There are three kinds of factors that could drop your trade-in value to a level even lower than what is on these websites, and dealers factor those things in.
+Basic cleanup and repair are part of a dealer's pricing and trade-in plan.

 To get a price like the NADA or KBB numbers, dealers will: